 PUBLIC POLICY & LEGISLATIVE ADVOCACY

-NYSCADV advocates for the passage, implementation and enforcement of comprehensive legislation at the State and Federal level that meaningfully improves the lives of domestic violence survivors and their families in New York State.
+NYSCADV has been instrumental in the passage, implementation and enforcement of comprehensive legislation at the State and Federal level that meaningfully improves the lives of domestic violence survivors and their families in New York State.
 Each year, NYSCADV consults with a diverse group of domestic violence service providers, advocates, survivors and stakeholders to develop a proactive policy agenda that addresses a wide range of domestic violence issues.
 NYSCADV holds an annual Budget Advocacy Day in February and a Legislative Day of Action in May to educate legislators and regulators on pressing issues and to ensure the voices of domestic violence survivors are heard.
 Check out our 2020 legislative summary which includes all domestic violence-related legislation that has been signed into law, passed both chambers, or passed either the Assembly or Senate.

-- NYSCADV will work with the New York State Legislature to ensure significant funding is allocated for primary prevention programs that address the root causes and conditions that make domestic violence possible.
+It is also critical for New York State to allocate funding for primary prevention programs that address the root causes and conditions that make domestic violence possible.
 These strategies include working with children and adults to set expectations for healthy communication; working with schools, caregivers, workplaces and other community settings to change behaviors; saturating communities with healthy relationship messaging and promoting safe and responsible bystander behaviors; and, promoting policies and cultivating leaders who set expectations for healthy relationships and communities.

-Regarding federal funding for DV services, NYSCADV joins with other state coalitions and the National Network to End Domestic Violence, NYSCADV will advocate for federal funding proposals, such as the Family Violence Prevention and Services Act, the Victims of Crime Act and the Violence Against Women Act, to ensure they address the needs of domestic violence victims.
+Regarding federal funding for DV services, NYSCADV joins with other state coalitions and the National Network to End Domestic Violence to advocate for federal funding proposals, such as the Family Violence Prevention and Services Act, the Victims of Crime Act and the Violence Against Women Act, to ensure they address the needs of domestic violence victims.